microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ## ScrollingAnchorRequestedEventArgs class

 Used by the AnchorRequested event which is raised when the `ScrollView` is selecting an element to be anchored.
 Allows customization of that selection.
+If the event handler leaves the Anchor null, then the `ScrollView` selects an anchor from among the AnchorCandidates collection.

 | **Member** | **Description**                                                            |
 |------------|----------------------------------------------------------------------------|
 | AnchorCandidates | Gets the collection of anchor element candidates to pick from.
 | Anchor | Gets or sets the selected anchor element.
 Originally set to null.

+The AnchorCandidates collection is initialized with the elements that are registered as anchor candidates.
+That initial collection of candidates is populated with the `ScrollPresenter` children with the UIElement.CanBeScrollAnchor property set to True, and with elements explicitly registered with the ScrollView.RegisterAnchorCandidate method.
+The AnchorRequested event handler can modify that collection to adjust the list of candidates for the anchor request.
+After it is executed, the `ScrollView` uses its HorizontalAnchorRatio and VerticalAnchorRatio properties to select an anchor among the final AnchorCandidates collection.

+Alternatively the AnchorRequested event handler can set the Anchor property, initialized to null, to force the use of a particular element as the anchor.
+In that case the AnchorCandidates collection is ignored and the `ScrollView`'s selection process is skipped entirely.

 ## ScrollingScrollOptions class